Chinese Wedding Photos in the 1900s

 Chinese Wedding Photos in the 1960s

-The expression and posture in the wedding photos became more relaxed.
+The expression and posture in the wedding photos became more relaxed and casual.

-A couple’s wedding photo taken in a studio with a massive photo on the wall as background.
+A couple’s wedding photo was taken in a studio with a massive photo on the wall as the background.

 Chinese Wedding Photos in the 1970s